pacific-hake/pacifichakemse/README.md

 devtools::install_github("pacific-hake/pacifichakemse")
 ```

-To get started, clone or download the [companion project](https://github.com/cgrandin/runhakemse) which contains the calls to the package functions necessary for running the MSE and plotting the results.
+To get started, clone or download the [companion project](https://github.com/pacific-hake/runhakemse) which contains the calls to the package functions necessary for running the MSE and plotting the results.

 ## Operating model
 The MSE runs with a spatial operating model and the estimation model used in the hake assessment using the file run_MSE_all.R
 The file runs six hake management strategy evaluations, with 3 different harvest control rules, and 3 different movement rates.
-Run the file 'compare_MSE.R'to plot the results of the MSEs

 ## Hake stock assessment
 Besides the MSE, the repository also contains the hake stock assessment rewritten in TMB.
-The assessment can be run from the file runHakeassessment.R

 # Description
 Detailed technical description is in progress.